mbbu-beep/cybersecurity-blogs/cybersecurity-unlocked/why-everyone-needs.md

 Choose a reputable password manager, create a long master password, and turn on multifactor authentication.

 > [!TIP]
-> You do not have to change every password at once.
+> Do not overwhelm yourself!
 Start with your email, banking, and other important accounts, then update the rest over time.

 ## The Bottom Line

-Password managers are not just for cybersecurity professionals.
+##### Password managers are not just for cybersecurity professionals.

 They make strong, unique passwords realistic for everyone.